 Ruck plates are not cheap.
 10lb can easily set you back $40 (after shipping), when there are probably ways to make a ruck weight up to 30lb with objections we already own without running out of space.
 Previously, I placed several dumbbell plates into a tall cardboard box, duck-taped it, and it became the weight for my first Light Challenge.
 It worked, but it is not a lasting solution if I want to still use my dumbbells.
 I like how compact steel plates are compare to brick or sandbags, and decided to take the plunge and get me some steel plates during Thanksgiving 😀

-*Update: as of Dec 2015, Goruck has introduced a “long” version of their ruck plates, I don’t have it though, so I couldn’t compare.
+*Update: as of Dec 2015, GORUCK has introduced a “long” version of their ruck plates (which is now the Standard Ruck Plate), I don’t have it though, so I couldn’t compare.
 It is designed to fit all the way to the top of the ruck, distributing weight more evenly along the back.

 Aren’t ruck plates just pieces of metal?